Data processing agreement

 BabySea will provide reasonable technical and organizational assistance to help the Customer fulfill its obligations to respond to Data Subject rights requests, including:

-• Right of access: The DSAR export functionality in the dashboard (My profile - Download my data) provides a machine-readable JSON export of all Personal Data attributable to the requesting user, including consent records, generation history, API key metadata, API logs, webhooks, webhook delivery logs, bug reports, and activity records.
+• Right of access: The DSAR export functionality in the dashboard (My profile - Download my data) provides a machine-readable JSON export of Personal Data attributable to the user where available.

-• Right to rectification: Users may update account name, email, and profile information through the dashboard settings.
+• Right to rectification: Users may update account name, email, and profile information through dashboard settings where available.

-• Right to data portability: The DSAR export provides data in JSON format.
+• Right to data portability: DSAR export provides data in JSON format where available.

-• Right to restriction: The Customer or affected Data Subject should contact BabySea through our Support page or at connect@babysea.ai to request restriction of processing where technically feasible.
+• Right to restriction: The Customer or affected Data Subject may contact BabySea through Support or privacy@babysea.ai to request restriction of processing.

-• Right to object: Data Subjects may revoke API keys, delete their accounts, or adjust cookie consent preferences at any time.
+• Right to object: Data Subjects may revoke API keys, delete accounts, adjust cookie consent preferences, or contact BabySea regarding processing objections.

 The Customer is responsible for receiving, verifying, and coordinating Data Subject rights requests.
-BabySea will provide the above assistance within a reasonable time after a request from the Customer.
+BabySea will provide assistance within a reasonable time after a verified request from the Customer.

 9. Personal Data Breach notification